hrydgard/ppsspp-site/docs/troubleshooting/cant-pick-folder.md

 Then, either your device is missing a folder picker entirely (which is unlikely if it's a phone, but likely on Android TV), or it's provided by a default app that has been disabled somehow.

+## Things to try

+### Android TV

+If you have an Android TV and are getting this message, you may be out of luck for now since many ship without a proper file browser app.
+I'm considering making a special build for these older TVs that target andolder API version.
+This will need to be side-loaded over USB.

+### Android phones and other devices

+The problem seems to most often be that the "Files" app has been uninstalled somehow.
+This seems to be possible on some phones, although it shouldn't be allowed.

+But, one user reported success with an app called [Brevent](https://play.google.com/store/apps/details?id=me.piebridge.brevent), which can help you reinstall the "Files" ("Arquivos") app if it's missing.

-I have not been able to figure out how this happens, but a user sent in these screenshots (in Portuguese), showing how he managed to enable it again:
+Another user sent in these screenshots (in Portuguese), showing how he managed to enable it again:

     It was the files app that got disabled.
 But for some reason, differently of other disabled apps that could be reactivated, I